V-Cent/TTE/docs/STYLING.md

 Custom directives are tags to modify the behavior of pages.
 They are json objects that are injected as the parent of the current text.
 Heres a simple example a custom directive: {'versions' : 'TTE', 'todo' : true}

+By using the emphasis symbol, you can even use them without text to insert something in a line (for example, a video).
+For example, the custom direction above, when inserted in an empty line, becomes this:

+*:{'versions' : 'TTE', 'todo' : true}*

 Headings only allow custom directives.
 The first colon should also have one space before it.
 An example: ### :{ 'versions' : 'TTE', 'todo' : true} Heading3.

 The possible options are: